SiddhantSadangi/st_login_form/README.md

   ) -> None:
       """Hashes all current plaintext passwords stored in a database table (in-place)."""
   ```

+## :bow: Acknowledgements
+- [Streamlit](https://streamlit.io) for the amazing Streamlit framework and promoting this library
+- [Ahmed Ramadan](https://www.linkedin.com/in/theahmedrmdan/) for implementing password hashing
+- Everyone who has shared feedback to improve this library!

+## :motorway:  Project Roadmap
+Here are some features that are planned for future releases across the library and demo app.
+If you want to contribute to any of these features, feel free to open a PR!

+### Library Features
+- [ ] Add logout option
+ [ ] Add password requirements for minimum length and character types
+- [ ] Add password recovery option
+- [ ] Support additional databases:
+  - [ ] MySQL

+### Demo App Features
+- [ ] Allow users to customise demo login form
+- [ ] Add code preview for the rendered login form

 ## :handshake: Get Involved!
 Your feedback and contributions can help shape the future of Streamlit Login Form.
 If you have ideas or features you'd like to see, let's collaborate!